LukeGrahamLandry/franca/devlog.md

 ---

 - given that's a dead end, maybe i'll feel better if i put a pretty picture on the screen
+- first time i need to put pointers in the virtq, just hack myself a new syscall to do the address translation.
+- i had more trouble making a view work in my swift program than i had with the actual framebuffer part.
+- to start with, just make a thread that cycles colours. its really funny that you can see it slow down when i run kaleidoscope at the same time. im guessing its just a problem with my timeing or sleep or context switching, because if you just print how much free time there is between frames its always like 15ms so its clearly not actually as slow as it looks?
+- side quest to rewrite follow_path so write works
+- bamboozled myself with `a = &anims[wbs->epsd][i];` being the wrong type, but its just because you can't just concatenate all the files, they rely on you using different compilation units so they can reuse names
+- was missing a done.pop in fuse_blocking so it hung after 128 requests
+- need to fix "need_reify on threaded codegen" to make it work jitted, but not-my-os aot import_c doom gets as far as "No IWAD file was found" error.
+- added `spawn` to the shell so you can run the graphics test as nonblocking

 ## (Nov 23)